ctrl-alt-del/devenv/README.md

 # Mac

-## Terminal
+## iTerm2

-Terminal will be used to setup the dev environment on Mac.
-To open a terminal prompt, press "command" and "space" key at the same time to open Spotlight, then type in "terminal" (without quotes) and hit return.
-A terminal prompt should show up.
+iTerm2 is essential a terminal armed with more features, which you can download and learn more about it on its [homepage](www.http://iterm2.com/).
+Once the installation package is downloaded, double click to install it.

 [BACK TO TOP](#table-of-contents)